fr4nkln11/virtual-assistant-Alpha/readme.md

 # How it works

 ```
 Alpha is an virtual voice assistant service.
-It can understand human speech and perform basic task designed by the client.
+It can understand human speech and perform basic
+task designed by the client.

-When the user specify the appropriate trigger words  Alpha, Alpha gets activated and executes the user commands.
+When the user specify the appropriate trigger
+words  Alpha, Alpha gets activated and executes
+the user commands.

-Virtual Assistant: Alpha Hello, Hi or Hey Good Morning" (Greets the user according to time)
+Alpha Hello, Hi or Hey" (Greets the user according to time)

 The implemented Voice assistant can perform the following tasks: